 News photographs of some of the Cossacks members taken in Waco after Sunday's violence also showed some of the mainly white gang members sporting neo-Nazi tattoos and symbols.

-Local CBS television affiliate KWTX reported that the area was secured by police after the violence and police warned residents to stay away as armed suspects continued to arrive.
+Local CBS television affiliate KWTX reported that the area was secured by police after the incident, and police warned residents to stay away as armed suspects continued to arrive.

 "We are closing the entire Central Texas Marketplace if you are here leave now.
 For safety reasons we again assert do not come to this area!"
 Waco police said on Facebook.